Active noise control: Applications

 Modern mobile phones use a multi-microphone design to cancel out ambient noise from the speech signal.
 Sound is captured from the microphone(s) furthest from the mouth (the noise signal(s)) and from the one closest to the mouth (the desired signal).
 The signals are processed to cancel the noise from the desired signal, producing improved voice sound quality.

 In some cases, noise can be controlled by employing active vibration control.
 This approach is appropriate when the vibration of a structure produces unwanted noise by coupling the vibration into the surrounding air or water.

-Active vis-à-vis passive noise control
+Active versus passive noise control

 Noise control is an active or passive means of reducing sound emissions, often for personal comfort, environmental considerations, or legal compliance.
 Active noise control is sound reduction using a power source.
 Passive noise control is sound reduction by noise-isolating materials such as insulation, sound-absorbing tiles, or a muffler rather than a power source.

 Active noise canceling is best suited for low frequencies.
 For higher frequencies, the spacing requirements for free space and zone of silence techniques become prohibitive.
 In acoustic cavity and duct-based systems, the number of nodes grows rapidly with increasing frequency, which quickly makes active noise control techniques unmanageable.
 Passive treatments become more effective at higher frequencies and often provide an adequate solution without the need for active control.